 Healthcare and Artificial Intelligence: Saving Lives and Costs

 - Anomaly detection.
 Anomaly detection is the act of identifying an event or item that doesn’t conform to others in an expected pattern.
-Your bank may call you now and then to ask about a specific charge on your credit card because it was unlike most of your purchases.
+Your bank may call you now and then ask about a specific charge on your credit card because it was unlike most of your purchases.
 Therefore, it was flagged so customer service would call (or text) you to ask if you made the purchase or if perhaps it was a fraudulent transaction.
 In healthcare, medical issues or textual errors can be identified and flagged.
-It has been able to improve image analysis efficiency by flagging specific anomalies in an image so that a radiologist can take a closer look.
-This gives radiologists more time to focus on reviewing those anomalies, saving time and improving patient care.
-Another way in which anomaly detection is used is to monitor and detect abnormal activities to mitigate insurance fraud and data breaches, like the credit card example above.
+It has improved image analysis efficiency by flagging specific anomalies in an image so that a radiologist can take a closer look.
+This gives radiologists more time to review those anomalies, save time, and improve patient care.
+Another way anomaly detection is used is to monitor and detect abnormal activities to mitigate insurance fraud and data breaches, like the credit card example above.

 - Robotic surgery.
 In 2017, the Smart Tissue Autonomous Robot (STAR) demonstrated it was more precise than expert surgeons and damaged less of the surrounding flesh.
 AI is also improving surgery outcomes by analyzing pre-op data and helping surgeons during the procedure by providing new surgical techniques, resulting in fewer complications and shorter patient hospital stays.

 - Dosage accuracy.
 Determining medication dosing relies on guidelines along with educated guesswork, according to HBR.
 Dosing errors account for up 37% of all preventable medical errors, which can be reduced significantly by combining those guidelines with improved data and analysis.
 As AI is increasingly used for this, incorrect dosing – and its devastating effects – could be a thing of the past.